General Policies and Procedures

 Prior to matriculation, students are permitted to enroll in up to six credits in programs that require 39 or fewer credits at BSU.
 In programs requiring 40 or more graduate credits, students may enroll in up to nine credits prior to matriculation.
 The policy allows interested graduate students to sample a BSU academic program before making a full commitment to graduate study.

-Graduate students are reminded of their responsibility to consult the College of Graduate Studies website at www.bridgew.edu/COGS for deadlines and dates for admission, comprehensive examination requests and applications to graduate.
+Graduate students are reminded of their responsibility to consult the College of Graduate Studies intranet website for deadlines and dates for admission, comprehensive examination requests and applications to graduate.

 Directed or Independent Study